Mayor Kim Driscoll

 Salem has been forward-looking under Kim’s administration.
 With a commitment to quality of life and safe neighborhoods, both police and fire ranks have been bolstered, with new equipment and tools.
 An opioids task force, new addiction intervention program, and a specialized curriculum in the middle school grades are all working to combat the scourge of opioids.

 The city adopted a climate change mitigation plan and took steps to lower its own carbon footprint – steps that also helped the city and residents save on their electric bills.
-A proud parent of Salem Public School children, Kim has also chaired the Salem School Committee in her position as Mayor, and helped push for collaborations and strategies to improve Salem’s schools and for added investments to support teachers and students.
+A proud parent of children who attended Salem Public Schools, Kim also chairs the Salem School Committee in her position as Mayor and helped push for collaborations and strategies to improve Salem’s schools and for added investments to support teachers and students.

 From one of the first non-discrimination ordinances in Massachusetts and a 100% score on the Municipal Equality Index, to major investments in veterans’ benefits, to the first age-friendly action plan certified in Massachusetts and the long fought-for new senior center, Salem under Mayor Driscoll has been – first and foremost – about including and welcoming everyone.